barbazul/1kfa/mod_guide_player.md

 ## Cards tagged *FAST*

-`TODO: illustration of FAST move`

 Some move cards have the *FAST* symbol.
 This indicates they can be used in conjunction with another move during your character's moment in the spotlight.

 As the conversation moves around the table, players will have informal "turns" where they talk about what actions their character